-‘Miss Bikini Model 2019’ Dare Taylor Exposes Chest While Getting Covered In Paint On Instagram
+Miss Bikini Model 2019 Dare Taylor Exposes Chest While Getting Covered In Paint On Instagram

-On Wednesday, Dare took to social media to share a brand new photo of herself going topless as she gets covered in paint.
+On Wednesday, Dare took to social media to share a brand-new photo of herself going topless as she gets covered in paint.
 The bikini model showcases her toned arms and bare shoulders as she covers up her naked chest with her arms.

-Dare gave sultry stare into the camera as she rocked a full face of makeup, which included darkened eyebrows, long lashes, and dramatic black eyeliner.
+Dare gave a sultry stare into the camera as she rocked a full face of makeup, which included darkened eyebrows, long lashes, and dramatic black eyeliner.
 She also stunned with pink blush on her cheeks, shimmering highlighter, and a dark pink color on her plump lips.

-Taylor wore her long, dark hair down and styled in loose strands the fell down her back and over her shoulder.
+Taylor wore her long, dark hair down and styled in loose strands that fell down her back and over her shoulder.
 Her brown mane was also paint soaked at the end as she was covered in yellow, red, blue, and green paint from her head down.

 Of course, the model’s followers absolutely loved the artsy new snapshot, and they took to the comment section to gush over her.